-This is the suitcase that does it all.
+An essential travel gadget for business or tourism, this is the suitcase that does it all.
 Literally, all.

 While you might get lost abroad, the Bluesmart Smart Suitcase won't.
 It has built-in GPS that lets you track it anywhere in the world, so no more worries about your luggage going missing.
+(Psst!
+If you haven't booked your holiday yet, be sure to check out our articles How to book a cheap holiday online and How to book a cheap flight online).

 The Bluesmart can be controlled by a mobile app, which is great so long as your phone doesn't run out of juice.
 Which it won't, since this smart suitcase also contains a built-in power bank that'll charge your phone up to six times (depending on its battery capacity).